Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [x] Static code analysis.
 - [ ] Threat modeling.
 - [ ] Dynamic code analysis.

-### You are making use of Azure DevOps manage build pipelines, and also deploy pipelines.
-The development team is quite large, and is regularly added to.
-You have been informed that the management of users and licenses must be automated when it can be.
-Which of the following is a task that can't be automated?

-- [ ] Group membership changes.
-- [ ] License assignment.
-- [ ] Assigning entitlements.
-- [x] License procurement.

 ### You need to consider the underlined segment to establish whether it is accurate.
 The Burnup widget measures the elapsed time from creation of work items to their completion.